portfedh/portfolio_grafana/README.md

 - Every time you make a change to your dashboard, use docker commit to save changes.

-- Then push to Docker Hub image to make sure it persists when you close the container.
+- Push to Docker hub image to make sure it persists when you close the container.

 Finally, open the file 1_portfolio_run.sh in your editor.

 - Update the variable name to your repo name and tag name from Docker Hub.